 Every registered student organization must have a faculty or staff advisor.
 The duty of the advisor is to assist the organization, through advice and counsel, to attain its stated goals and purposes.
 The students, not the University, designate most advisors for organizations, except for student government groups.
 The University does not pay any compensation attributable to advisory activities, and faculty members serving such roles do so voluntarily in their personal capacities.
-It is a requirement of the University that a student organization's advisor (or another designated faculty/staff member) be present at all on-campus gatherings, regardless of the time of day.
-This includes both regular business hours and after-hours meetings.
+It is a requirement of the University that a student organization's advisor (or another faculty/staff member) attend all afterhours and on-campus gatherings of the organization.